dotnet/infer/userguide/Imperative Statement Blocks in FSharp.md

 ### If Blocks

 The `Variable.IfBlock` method returns an `IfBlock` for creating if then else statements which are dependant on the value of a `Variable<bool>`.
-This is a function with type signature: _`Variable.IfBlock: Variable<bool>->(Variable<bool->unit)->Variable<bool->unit)->unit`_ where, the first argument is a `boolean` variable, the second argument is a function to be applied if the Boolean Variable has value true and the third argument is a function to be applied if the Boolean Variable has value false.
+This is a function with type signature: _`Variable.IfBlock: Variable<bool>->(Variable<bool>->unit)->Variable<bool>->unit)->unit`_ where, the first argument is a `boolean` variable, the second argument is a function to be applied if the Boolean Variable has value true and the third argument is a function to be applied if the Boolean Variable has value false.
 Here the If block is used in the [Clinical trial tutorial](Clinical trial.md) shown below

 ```fsharp
 // Data from a clinical trial